Este contenido no está disponible en el idioma seleccionado.

 Important

 For OpenShift Container Platform 4.17 and later versions, clusters use 169.254.0.0/17 for IPv4 and fd69::/112 for IPv6 as the default masquerade subnet.
-These ranges should also be avoided by users.
+You must avoid these ranges.
 For upgraded clusters, there is no change to the default masquerade subnet.

 Tip

-You can use the Red Hat OpenShift Network Calculator to determine your networking needs prior to setting CIDR range during cluster creation.
+You can use the Red Hat OpenShift Network Calculator to decide your networking needs before setting CIDR range during cluster creation.

 You must have a Red Hat account to use the calculator.

-The following subnet types and are mandatory for a cluster that uses OVN-Kubernetes:
+The following subnet types are mandatory for a cluster that uses OVN-Kubernetes:

 • Join: Uses a join switch to connect gateway routers to distributed routers.
 A join switch reduces the number of IP addresses for a distributed router.
 For a cluster that uses the OVN-Kubernetes plugin, an IP address from a dedicated subnet is assigned to any logical port that attaches to the join switch.